 A mixture of both?

-Although most sites use the terms mouth to lung or direct to lung, in reality there can be a blur between the two.
-After all, however you vape, the vapour has to pass through your mouth on its way to your lungs.
+Although most sites use the terms Mouth-to-Lung or Direct-Lung, in reality there can be a blur between the two.
+However you vape, the vapour has to pass through your mouth on its way to your lungs.

-Most people prefer mouth to lung inhaling when they start vaping.
+Most people prefer Mouth-to-Lung inhaling when they start vaping.
 This is ideal for vape devices with a tighter draw, higher nicotine levels, and which deliver a better throat hit.

-This could be because you add less air to your vape when you mouth to lung vape, or because the vapour spends more time in your mouth where you have more taste buds.
+- When you MTL vape, the vapour spends more time in your mouth where you have more taste buds.

 If flavour is important to you, check out these 10 tips for maximising flavour from your vape.